Learning General Causal Structures with Hidden Dynamic Process for Climate Analysis: Identification Theory

 \begin{theorem}\textbf{(Identifiability of Latent Space)} \TheoremRecover \end{theorem}

-\textbf{Discussion on Assumptions.} As presented, \hyperref[asp:bounded density]{A1} is a moderate condition for computable density functions. \hyperref[asp:linear operator]{A2} introduces sufficient distributional variability, formalized via injectivity at the density level. \hyperref[asp:nonredundant]{A3} ensures that distinct values of $\mathbf{z}_t$ induce distinct conditionals $p(\mathbf{x}_t \mid \mathbf{z}_t)$, which is violated only when two values of $\mathbf{z}_t$ yield identical distributions. \hyperref[asp:smooth]{A4} requires that the mapping from $\mathbf{z}_t$ to $p(\mathbf{x}_t \mid \mathbf{z}_t)$ is differentiable, a condition naturally satisfied by models based on differentiable neural networks, such as VAEs.
+\textbf{Discussion on Assumptions.} \hyperref[asp:bounded density]{A1} is a moderate condition for computable density functions. \hyperref[asp:linear operator]{A2} introduces sufficient distributional variability, formalized via injectivity at the density level. \hyperref[asp:nonredundant]{A3} ensures that distinct values of $\mathbf{z}_t$ induce distinct conditionals $p(\mathbf{x}_t \mid \mathbf{z}_t)$, which is violated only when two values of $\mathbf{z}_t$ yield identical distributions. \hyperref[asp:smooth]{A4} requires that the mapping from $\mathbf{z}_t$ to $p(\mathbf{x}_t \mid \mathbf{z}_t)$ is differentiable, a condition naturally satisfied by models based on differentiable neural networks, such as VAEs.
 Please refer to Appendix~\ref{prf:blk idn} for a detailed elaboration of the assumptions.

 \textbf{Proof Sketch and Contributions.} The complete proof is deferred to Appendix~\ref{sec:proof}.
-Prior work on nonparametric identifiability~\citep{hu2008instrumental, carroll2010identification} relies on partially knowing the function form of $g$, and yields only distribution-level identifiability, \ie, $p_{\hat{\mathbf{z}}_t} = p_{\mathbf{z}_t}$.
-In contrast, our approach requires no such prior knowledge and achieves identifiability at the value level, a more informative result for analyzing the latent components.
+Prior nonparametric identification results based on a related eigendecomposition argument~\citep{hu2008instrumental, carroll2010identification} require partial knowledge of the generative function and recover the latent only at the distribution level $p_{\hat{\mathbf{z}}_t} = p_{\mathbf{z}_t}$.
+Our approach drops that requirement: Assumption~\hyperref[asp:smooth]{A4} only asks that a differentiable summary functional exists, which is satisfied by any differentiable encoder.
+This change lifts the conclusion to value-level identifiability $\hat{\zz}_t = h_z(\zz_t)$, the prerequisite for the downstream Theorems~\ref{thm:func-equ} and~\ref{thm:ident B}.
 We begin by proving the uniqueness of the posterior collection $\{p(\mathbf{x}_t \mid \hat{\mathbf{z}}_t)\}_{\hat{\mathcal{Z}}_t}$, where the unordered set unveils the existence of a relabeling function $h_z$ on the conditioning variables. ~\hyperref[asp:nonredundant]{A3} then ensures a one-to-one correspondence between $\mathbf{z}_t$ and the posteriors $p(\mathbf{x}_t \mid \hat{\mathbf{z}}_t)$, thereby ruling out degenerate mappings from posteriors to values.